This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Preheat your oven to 350 degrees Fahrenheit and spray a 9 x 13-inch baking dish with non-stick spray.

-- In a large bowl, prepare box of brownie mix according to package directions.
+- In a large bowl, prepare box of brownie mix according to package directions.1 box fudge brownie mix and ingredients from back of box

 - Pour brownie mix into the baking pan and bake according to box directions (20-25 mins).